boxyhq/website/docs/jackson/deploy/service.md

 ### Clone the repository

-You can clone the source from the [Jackson Github repo](https://github.com/boxyhq/jackson/tree/release)
+You can clone the source from the [Jackson GitHub repo](https://github.com/boxyhq/jackson/tree/release)

 ```bash
 git clone https://github.com/boxyhq/jackson